depp/intern-apocalypse/README.md

 - `--disassemble`: Show the disassembled audio program.
 - `--output=<file>`: Write audio to an output WAVE file.
 - `--play`: Play the resulting audio.
-Plays in a loop if combined with `--watch`.
-- `--watch`: Watch input and rebuild as it changes.
+- `--loop`: Play the audio repeatedly, reloading as the input changes.

 ## Models